 Step 2: The Sensor Readings Schematics

-In the second generation of the controller i have replaced the chip amplifier lm358 with the high-accuracy amplifier that implements rail-to-rail technology.
-This amplifier produces near full voltage supplied to the output pin.
-So the interval of readings on the A0 pin is increased also from 0 to 1023.
-This amplifier significantly increases the accuracy of the temperature readings and allows the controller to keep the temperature of the iron inside the smaller temperature interval.
-You can replace the ad822 amplifier with its analog if you wish.
+In both schematics the high-accuracy operating amplifier ad822 that implements rail-to-rail technology is used.
+This amplifier significantly increases the accuracy of the temperature readings and produces near full voltage supplied to the output pin.
+So the interval of readings on the A0 pin is 0-1023.
+You can replace the ad822 amplifier with its analog.
+This allows the controller to keep the temperature of the iron inside the smaller interval.

 Step 3: The Timer1 High Frequency PWM Signal

 To make the controller silent, Timer1 high frequency (31.5 kHz) PWM signal generation is used.
 No one can hear this noise.
 To make the the mosfet running at this high frequency the two-transistor driver is implemented in the schematics.
 This forum thread explains the problem in details.
 In short, the mosfet has capacitance on its gate that require time to charge or discharge.
 To increase the speed of mosfet, the two-transistors driver is implemented on bipolar transistors.
 You can use another transistor pair.